Ananya21162/Monument-Architecture-Recognition/README.md

 # Monument-Architecture-Recognition
 Identification of Indian Monument Architecture based on uploaded image.
-                                                                                                                                                                                Visualising current dataset as well as dynamicly uploading new images to current classes and even extending classes using admin access.
+                                                                                                                                                                                Visualising current dataset as well as dynamically uploading new images to current classes and even extending classes using admin access.